 To participate in our graduate programs, students must have a bachelor's degree earned from a regionally accredited U.S. institution or an equivalent degree from a nationally accredited college or university outside the U.S. Documents and diplomas from non-U.S. institutions must be evaluated by an authorized agency such as World Education Services (WES) or Educational Credential Evaluators (ECE) as part of the application process.

 Applicants who are non-native English speakers are required to submit results from the Test of English as a Foreign Language (TOEFL) or International English Testing Systems (IELTS).
 To be considered for graduate admission, students must have a minium TOEFL iBT score of 100 or IELTS score of 7.0.

-English proficiency exams are not required of those applicants who have earned a degree from an overseas university where the primary language of instruction is English, or from a college or university in the United States.
+English proficiency exams may be waived for those applicants who have earned a degree from an overseas university where the primary language of instruction is English, or from a college or university in the United States.
 Immigration laws require international students with a student visa to maintain full-time study (nine credits) each semester and to make satisfactory progress toward their degree.

 How to Apply